Redriff, Tuesday the 28th of October, 1749

-I see it as an omen that you appear now, when I have resolved to publish the incredible tale of my life.
+I see it as an omen, the fact that you appear now when I have resolved to publish the incredible tale of my life.

 Mr. Gulliver started writing the memoirs of his incredible travels already in 1702, as soon as he returned from his voyage to Lilliput.
 Being the honest man he was, he was ready to publish the whole truth.
 But I urged him to omit all the details about his intimate experiences.
 He understood my concerns, and we swore to each other never to reveal the full nature of what happened to him in Lilliput; and later on, what has come to pass – for both of us - in subsequent travels.

-But I must confess: I could not resist writing all these stories, secretly, already then…
+But I must confess: I could not resist writing all those stories, secretly, already then…

 When you will read my story of what has really happened, you will surely agree that, twenty-three years ago, when your father published Gulliver’s Travels, it was still impossible to include in it all the stories, which I now offer you to print.
 Back then we had our safety and reputation to consider, for the sake of our children.